 Once you trim your hair, you are out of the state of iḥrām.
 Therefore, you go back home and take a bath and put all the perfume you want on and wear your regular clothes, and everything is ḥalāl for you.
 There is no prohibition because you are now back to the regular state.
 That is why tamattu‘ is called tamattu‘ – because you enjoy this middle period.

-Difference Between Going to Mecca First and Going to Madīnah First
+Difference Between Going to Makkah First and Going to Madīnah First

 Right outside of Madīnah there is a place called Dhu’l-Ḥulayfah.
 Every single bus and taxi driver will stop there and say that this is the place of iḥrām, so there you go and pray two rakaʿāt and wear your iḥrām and move on.
 You may put your iḥrām on when you are in Madīnah, but you say “labbayk” when you are in Dhu’l-Ḥulayfah.
 I can wear the iḥrām right now, but I won’t be in the state of iḥrām.
 Wearing the iḥrām doesn’t make you in the state of iḥrām.
 You have to say “labbayk” to enter into the iḥrām.

-If you are going to Mecca first, then you have to wear your iḥrām in the plane before you land in Jeddah.
+If you are going to Makkah first, then you have to wear your iḥrām in the plane before you land in Jeddah.